StuartMacKay/django-ansible-template/README.rst

 MUST at least change the password for production.

-``inventories`` contains sample inventories for deploying to different server configurations. ``appserver.yml`` is the only example included right now and if for deploying the application to a single server.
+``inventories`` contains sample inventories for deploying to different server configurations. ``single.yml`` is the only example included right now and if for deploying the application, database, and message broker to a single server.

 ``keys`` contains a sample SSH key which can be added to your key chain, using ``ssh-add`` to get start with deployments to a development server.
 It is also